FTarfasse/quick-perf-wiki/SQL-annotations.md

 ## @DisableLikeWithLeadingWildcard
 Verifies that SQL requests do not contain LIKE with leading wildcard (% or _).<br>

-You can read this [article](https://use-the-index-luke.com/sql/where-clause/searching-for-ranges/like-performance-tuning) explaining why LIKE with leading wildcard could be a bad idea in term of performance.
+You can read this [article](https://use-the-index-luke.com/sql/where-clause/searching-for-ranges/like-performance-tuning) explaining why LIKE with leading wildcard could be a bad idea in term of performance.<br>

-<br><br>
-With a like with leading wilcard the code may be fast in a test having a few data but very slow with the data volume of production.
+A code sending to the database a like with leading wilcard may be fast in a test having a few data but very slow with the data volume of production.

 ## @JdbcBatching